 For more about Eustress vs. Distress, read this post: Eustress vs. Distress.

-When you have too little work pressure, you’re likely to have boredom, apathy and laziness which results in poor performance.
-Too much work pressure will see your team anxious, lacking in confidence and fatigued as they struggle to get the job done.
+When you have too little work pressure, you’re likely to see boredom, apathy and laziness which results in poor performance.
+Too much work pressure will see your team members anxious, lacking in confidence and fatigued as they struggle to get the job done.

 How You Can Use Work Pressure to Your Advantage